anz-bank/pkg/log/README.md

 ```
 A couple more useful APIs to know.

-Suppress will ensure that the provided keys will not be logged.
-In this example, the key "another", "more key", and "alias" will not be logged.
+`Suppress` will ensure that the provided keys will not be logged.
+In this example, the key `another`, `more key`, and `alias` will not be logged.
 For context reference fields, you have to refer to them by their alias.

 ```go
     f = f.Suppress("another", "more key", "alias")